swiftlang/swift-evolution/proposals/NNNN-noncopyable-generics.md

 Since `Copyable` is implicitly assumed for any context that does not explicitly specify `~Copyable`, this does not change the interpretation of existing code.

+Similarly, the re-interpretation of the SE-0390 restrictions in terms of conformance to `Copyable` preserves the meaning of existing code that makes use of non-generic noncopyable structs and enums.

 ## ABI compatibility

-Ordinarily, mangled symbols include a list of protocols to which the entity conforms.
-To preserve the ABI for existing code (which now implicitly conforms to `Copyable`), we are adjusting the mangling policy to encode the lack of a `Copyable` requirement rather than its presence.
-This ensures that existing ABI will end up with the same symbols as before.

-## Implications on adoption

-**ABI**: Adding `~Copyable` to an existing type, function, or generic parameter is generally an ABI-breaking change.
+This proposal does not change the ABI of existing code.
+Adding `~Copyable` to an existing generic parameter is generally an ABI-breaking change, even when source-compatible.

-Targeted mechanisms are being explored that can be used to preserve ABI compatibility when adding `~Copyable` to existing types, but such mechanisms will require extreme care to use correctly.
+Targeted mechanisms are being developed to preserve ABI compatibility when adopting `~Copyable` on previously-shipped generic code.
+This will enable adoption of this feature by standard library types such as `Optional`.
+Such mechanisms will require extreme care to use correctly.
-In particular, this can allow clients to compile against new versions of a library and then run with an old version.
-Of course, if the old version attempts to copy a non-copyable value, this will break.

-**Source**: Adding `~Copyable` to a generic parameter on a function is generally not source-breaking for existing clients that provide implicitly-`Copyable` types for such parameters.

-Adding `~Copyable` to an existing type or protocol (generic or concrete) is typically source-breaking, as existing code may rely on the ability to copy values of this type.

-Adding `~Copyable` to an associated type is also generally source breaking.

 ## Alternatives Considered